Current trends and future directions in event-based control: Further research trends

 A number of papers combine other techniques that are relevant in current research with event-based control.
 This either aims at improving the performance of event-based control techniques or to apply event-based control techniques to various problems where it can help to develop novel solution approaches.
 In \cite{rajan2024event}, event-triggered parameterized control is studied.
 Therein, instead of holding the input constant between sampling instants, the input is parameterized using a combination of a set of basis functions.
 This yields an alternative to model-based ETC with reduced computational complexity.
 Another recent topic is the safety of systems with ETC, that can be guaranteed using barrier functions \citep{taylor2021safety,xiao2021event} and safety filters \citep{ong2024hierarchical}.
-In \cite{wildhagen2019predictive,wildhagen2023uncertainties}, rollout ETC is combined with a token bucket traffic specification.
-Token bucket models are frequently used for traffic specifications in computer networks.
-The resulting ETC approach in \cite{wildhagen2019predictive,wildhagen2023uncertainties} allows efficient scheduling for networks that include a token bucket traffic specification.
-There is also recent literature on combining event-based control and data-driven control.
-In \cite{wang2023model,dePersis2024event}, approaches to design ETC for unknown linear systems based on noisy state measurements are presented.
-A data-based analysis tool for the sampling performance of systems with unknown dynamics is proposed in \cite{peruffo2024sampling}.
-Moreover, ETC also has the potential to complement data-driven control approaches.
-In \cite{iannelli2024hybrid}, it is shown how ETC can be used in data-driven control for time-varying systems to identify time instants when new data needs to be recorded.
-This enables efficient and sustainable data collection.
-Learning ETC triggering rules based on reinforcement learning is studied in \cite{baumann2018deep,funk2021learning}.
-In \cite{ornia2022event}, ETC is leveraged to reduce the amount of communication in distributed Q-learning.
-The concept of event-triggered learning is introduced in \cite{solowjow2020event}.
-In event-triggered learning, a triggering rule is used to decide when a new model needs to be learned for making predictions of time-varying systems.
-Overall, it can be summarized that there are now various examples where event-based control complements other technologies.
-In this way, the advantages of event-based control can be utilized for a variety of applications, rendering them for example more data-, energy-, or computationally efficient.
-Regarding the literature for STC, it can be concluded that there exist various approaches to derive triggering rules.
-However, it is generally not clear a priori which approach leads to the best closed-loop behavior.
-This should therefore be analyzed in the future, particularly when new approaches are proposed.
-Similar problems arise in this context as for the analysis of ETC, so that a good benchmark might also be beneficial to that end.